ryan-carpenter/Encode-Sans/fonts/encodesanssc/split_vf/EncodeSansSC-Thin-fontbakery-report.md

 <summary>:warning: <b>WARN:</b> Check if OS/2 xAvgCharWidth is correct.</summary>

 * [com.google.fonts/check/034](https://github.com/googlefonts/fontbakery/search?q=com.google.fonts/check/034)
-* :warning: **WARN** OS/2 xAvgCharWidth is 1067 but it should be 1095 which corresponds to the weighted average of the widths of the latin lowercase glyphs in the font
+* :warning: **WARN** OS/2 xAvgCharWidth is 1067 but it should be 1095 which corresponds to the average of the widths of all glyphs in the font.

 </details>
 <details>